Ali Muhammad Brown: Timeline

-Four days later, Brown is believed to have tried to steal a car from a man at gunpoint, but could not drive a stick shift, so he fled.
+Four days later, Brown is believed to have tried to steal a car from a man at gunpoint, but did not know how to drive a stick shift, so he fled.
 At a nearby convenience store, he changed clothes, and is seen with his head and face on a security video covered by a checkered keffiyeh head scarf.
 On July 18, the fugitive was arrested in New Jersey, found camping in the woods in a lean-to shelter.
 With him was a notebook on how to carry on warfare and evade authorities.
 Brown and 3 others pleaded not guilty to the murders of Tevlin and recent high school graduate and cheerleader Cheyanne Bond in Newark on August 6.
 Brown was later cleared of the murder of Bond, who was murdered in an unrelated armed robbery.

 By August 20, 2014, Brown had been charged with three counts of aggravated murder in the 1st degree, each of which occurred in the Seattle metropolitan area, including a slaying in Skyway.
 Brown also committed a fourth murder in West Orange (Essex County), New Jersey, on June 14, 2014.
 A murder indictment on the New Jersey count was expected sometime in April or May, 2015.
 As of July 2015, Brown was charged with terrorism.

 In November 2016 he was convicted of armed robbery and weapons charges and was sentenced to 36 1/2 years in prison.

 On March 6, 2018, Brown was convicted in Essex County Court on many charges.
 He was sentenced to life without parole for his crimes.

 In 2022 Brown was extradited to Washington state and for his crimes there.
 On September 9, 2023, he was sentenced to 93 years in prison.